christiancheng15/christiancheng15/README.md

 ## 💬 Contact

 I'm always on the lookout for opportunities to collaborate, learn, and contribute.
 Let's connect and work together!
-Feel free to reach out to me – [Email](christiancheng15@gmail.com), [LinkedIn](https://www.linkedin.com/in/christiancheng15/) or [Discord](https://discordapp.com/users/910033554644295750)
+Feel free to reach out to me here – [Email](christiancheng15@gmail.com), [LinkedIn](https://www.linkedin.com/in/christiancheng15/) or [Discord](https://discordapp.com/users/910033554644295750)

 ## 🎧 Status